 Small businesses themselves

-Recent reports suggest that Amazon is ramping up its work with manufacturing partners to develop new private label products for the company to sell under its own brand.
+From 2017 to 2021, Amazon increased the number of private label brands it sells from 30 to more than 100.
 These kinds of private label products provide Amazon with an obvious host of benefits, such as not having to share space and revenue with other SMB brands or spend time developing its own products.